Skip to main content

 Link model registration to experiment tracking:

-import strongly_python as strongly
+import strongly

-from strongly_python.mlops import register_model
+from strongly.mlops import register_model

 # Track training experiment